Stephen Strasburg: Early life

-College
+College career

 Strasburg had hoped to attend Stanford University but was not accepted there.
-Although recruited by a number of schools across the country, he enrolled at San Diego State University, where both of his parents attended school.
+Although recruited by a number of schools across the country, he enrolled locally at San Diego State University, where both of his parents attended school.
 He played college baseball for the San Diego State Aztecs, coached by Baseball Hall of Fame player Tony Gwynn.
 When he first arrived, Strasburg was an unlikely candidate to pitch collegiate baseball at all; he was quite overweight and out of shape.
 His conditioning coach nicknamed him "Slothburg" and encouraged him to quit baseball.
 He also had a difficult time adjusting to college life, moving out of his dormitory and in with his mother after five days.
 He acknowledged, "I wasn't the most mature guy out of high school. … The dorm was an overload, too much, too soon."
 Strasburg responded with an intense workout regimen, losing 30 lbs in the process.
 He also worked to improve his mental toughness.
 Coaches tested him by placing him in high-pressure situations and telling him he needed to get strikeouts.

 San Diego State used Strasburg as a relief pitcher in his freshman year; he began the season pitching in middle relief before becoming the Aztecs' closer.
 He held opponents to a .141 batting average against and was named Co-Freshman of the Year for the Mountain West Conference.
-In the summer of 2007, Strasburg also played for the Torrington Twisters of the collegiate summer baseball New England Collegiate Baseball League (NECBL).
+In the summer of 2007, Strasburg also played for the Torrington Twisters and Vermont Mountaineers of the collegiate summer baseball New England Collegiate Baseball League (NECBL).
 He was named to the NECBL First Team as a closer, and was also chosen as the Top Pro Prospect and Top Relief Pitcher in the NECBL.

 In 2008, as a sophomore, Strasburg was converted to a full-time starting pitcher.
 He went 8–3 with a 1.58 ERA and 134 strikeouts in 98 1/3 innings.
 Four of his thirteen starts in 2008 were complete games, two of which were shutouts.
 On April 11 of that year, he struck out a Mountain West Conference record 23 batters in a game versus the University of Utah.
 He also gained eight miles per hour on his fastball, regularly working in the upper 90s and touching 100 mph.

 Strasburg finished his junior year, the 2009 season, 13–1 with a 1.32 ERA, 59 hits allowed, 16 earned runs, 19 walks, and 195 strikeouts in 109 innings pitched.
 In his final home start on May 8, 2009, Strasburg threw his first career no-hitter while striking out 17 Air Force Falcons batters.
 His lone loss came against the Virginia Cavaliers in the NCAA Regionals as Virginia advanced toward the College World Series, but he still struck out 15 in seven innings during the loss.
 He won the Dick Howser Trophy and the National Pitcher of the Year Award.